Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

-IMPORTANT: Unlike all the other things here that need to be installed from a personal administrator account, this one needs to be installed from the biocbuild account.
+IMPORTANT: Unlike all the other things here that need to be installed from a personal administrator account, this one needs to be installed from the `biocbuild` account.
 That's because the compilation process described in `ChemmineOB/INSTALL` needs to access stuff under

-    c:/Users/biocbuild/bbs-3.10-bioc/R/library/zlibbioc/
+    c:/Users/biocbuild/bbs-3.11-bioc/R/library/zlibbioc/

-TESTING: From the biocbuild account (log out and on again from this account if you were already logged on) try to compile the ChemmineOB package e.g. open a PowerShell window, `cd` to `C:\Users\biocbuild\bbs-3.10-bioc\meat` (this folder will be automatically created after the 1st build run), then:
+TESTING: From the `biocbuild` account (log out and on again from this account if you were already logged on) try to compile the ChemmineOB package e.g. open a PowerShell window, `cd` to `C:\Users\biocbuild\bbs-3.11-bioc\meat` (this folder will be automatically created after the 1st build run), then:

     ..\R\bin\R CMD INSTALL ChemmineOB